Malted-Wheaties/EduLinkPy/README.md

-# EduLinkPy - A Python port of OvernetData's EdulinkOne service.
+# EduLinkPy - A Python port of Overnet Data's EdulinkOne service.

 See the [wiki](https:/github.com/Malted-Wheaties/EduLinkPy/wiki/) for code reference.